matthiask/django-prose-editor/docs/configuration_language.rst

 Step 3: Register Your Extension in Django Settings ..................................................

-Register your processor function for the extension in Django settings:
+Register your extension group in Django settings:

 .. code-block:: python

     # In settings.py
-    from js_asset import JS
+    from js_asset import JS, static_lazy

-    # Register your processor function for the extension
+    # Register your extension group
-    DJANGO_PROSE_EDITOR_EXTENSIONS = {
+    DJANGO_PROSE_EDITOR_EXTENSIONS = [
+        {
+            # JavaScript assets for this extension group
+            "js": [
+                static_lazy("myapp/extensions/custom-extension.js")
+            ],
+            # Features provided by this extension group
+            "features": {
                 # Reference the processor function by its dotted path
-        "myCustomExtension": "myapp.extensions.process_custom_extension"
+                "myCustomExtension": "myapp.extensions.process_custom_extension",
+                # You can add multiple related features that share the same JS
+                "myCustomExtensionDetails": "myapp.extensions.process_custom_extension_details"
             }
+        }
+    ]

     # For custom presets (optional - you can use the configurable preset)
     DJANGO_PROSE_EDITOR_PRESETS = {